h5py/h5py/docs/source/guide/build.rst

 Downloads for all platforms are available at http://h5py.googlecode.com.
 Tar files are available for UNIX-like systems (Linux and Mac OS-X), and a binary installer for Windows which includes HDF5 1.8.
-As of version 1.1, h5py can also be installed via easy_install.
+You can also install h5py via easy_install on UNIX, and via MacPorts.

 Getting HDF5
 ============